 - Too much salt and oil in your diet: A poor diet leads to a hypertensive condition.
 You should avoid ingesting meals high in salt and oil.
-They make you more prone to having high blood pressure.
+They make you more prone to high blood pressure.
 So say goodbye to salted french fries and maintain a healthy blood pressure level.

-- Physical inactivity: Elevators were made to carry us across several storeys.
+- Physical inactivity: Elevators were made to carry us across several stories.
 But it may be a good idea to ditch the lift and walk up some stairs.
 It is suggested to have better time management and hit the gym or play your favorite sport.

 Physical inactivity is one of the prime causes of hypertension.
 If you are leading a sedentary lifestyle, you may be at risk of developing this condition.

 - Smoking: There are a thousand reasons why you shouldn’t smoke or consume tobacco.
 High blood pressure is one of those reasons.
 Tobacco intake makes the blood vessels narrow and thus the blood pressure high.

 - Family background: You did not inherit only your good-looking features from your parents.
 There is a high chance that you may have high blood pressure if your blood relative had it too.
 Hypertension runs in families and affects generations.